Nottingham victims’ families say Rishi Sunak has not ruled out public inquiry

 A special review has also been ordered into the mental health trust that treated him before the killings.

-The victims’ families have backed calls for a public inquiry.
-Rishi Sunak has previously resisted them but it emerged on Monday night that he told the families at a meeting in Downing Street that he had not ruled out an inquiry.
+Rishi Sunak has previously declined to back calls for a public inquiry but it emerged on Monday night that he told the victims’ families at a meeting in Downing Street that he had not ruled one out.

 Mr Webber’s father David said: “We did get an assurance from the Prime Minister himself that if it’s required, they’re not ruling out a public inquiry, and they will do a public inquiry.”